DouMaokang/Company-Review-Search-Engine/README.md

 When you see the text `done done done!` that means indexing has finished.

-You may checked the total number of indexed documents by calling the API `http://localhost:9200/indeed/_stats` in Postman (Before calling the API, ensure taht Elasticsearch server is up and running on your machine)
+You may checked the total number of indexed documents by calling the API `http://localhost:9200/indeed/_stats` in Postman (Before calling the API, ensure that Elasticsearch server is up and running on your machine)

 # Run the application
 ### Elasticsearch